mrsac7/placement-resources/Uber/README.md

 ---
 ## 3. Zasho Grants Wishes

 Zasho is a popular genie.
 Being a genie, he's in the business of granting wishes, and a lot of people ask him for help.
-However, his power is limited - currently it is _p_ units.
+However, his power is limited - currently it is $p$ units.

-To grant the _i_-th wish, Zasho needs to have at least _x_ units of power.
-After a wish is granted, his rating changes by _y_ (_y_ can be positive or negative).
+To grant the $i$-th wish, Zasho needs to have at least $x$ units of power.
+After a wish is granted, his rating changes by $y$ ( $y$ can be positive or negative).
 Of course, his power should not dip below zero - otherwise he won't be able to grant any wishes.
 He can choose to grant wishes in any order.

 Zasho wants to grant the maximum mumber of wishes possible so that he remains popular.
 Can you help him figure out how many wishes he should grant?